-The Cloud: Office 365’s Platform for Modern-Day Innovators
+The Cloud: Office 365’s Platform for Modern-Day Innovator

 The Cloud is something that is one of the most misunderstood and underappreciated benefits in making the switch to Office 365.
-While many companies are implementing a cloud storage system, Office 365 provides a strong list of benefits along with its Cloud system, creating a wide gap between Office 365 and the rest of its competitors.
+While many companies are implementing 365 Cloud- H&D Technologies has the experience and technical ability to make your transition to a cloud storage system seamless.
+Office 365 provides a strong list of benefits along with its Cloud system, creating a wide gap between Office 365 and the rest of its competitors.

 Uptime.
 Something that most any business would want to maximize.
 Why?
 Because companies want to be online all the time.
 But everyone knows that 100% uptime is a virtual myth.
 So when Office 365 says they have been maintaining a 99% uptime, we tend to balk and even disregard it.
 Office 365’s cloud service, when implemented, is the ultimate source of uptime.
 Even better is the fact that it requires little effort from you or your company.
 Now, how is Office 365 maintaining this 99% uptime?
 They implemented in their highly redundant cloud.
 Because of this wondrous implementation, applications of the Microsoft Office are able to be used offline.
 There is a lack of downtime when applications can be used and work can be done even without cellular data or wifi.
 The cloud enabled Office 365 to be completely usable online or off.
 It now syncs all of the offline work up into your individual applications when it is reconnected, making a seamless transition to your workload and making it seem as if you and your company were never offline to begin with.